Where to travel in September

 Southern Africa is also entering its spring, meaning ideal safaris to Botswana, Tanzania and South Africa.
 You can even experience the Hermanus Whale Watching Festival, next door to Cape Town.
 Otherwise, consider a self-drive through Namibia's stunning scenery – just be sure to book well in advance.
 To the north, Morocco is also coming into its best, with Oualidia’s beaches sunny and quiet, with the locals having left.

-In Asia, it’s the last month for good weather in Bali and Borneo, while there are superb savings on leading five-star hotels in Rajasthan’s Golden Triangle – Delhi, the Taj Mahal and Jaipur.
+Plus, there are superb savings on leading five-star hotels in Rajasthan’s Golden Triangle – Delhi, the Taj Mahal and Jaipur.

 Lastly, September is a good time for many parts of Australia.
 The weather is heating up in the south and the monsoons won’t have hit the north.
 The humpback migration off the east coast and cheaper airfares don’t hurt, either.

 British Airways Premium Cabin Sale

 Save up to £2,315 pp in the British Airways Premium Cabin Sale.
 Hurry – sale ends 29 October and the best fares will go quickly.
 Enquire now to avoid missing out.

 With included luxury hotel stays, first-class rail travel and private, expert-led tours in both cities, this five-star break is the ultimate introduction to the historical delights of two Italian greats – Florence and Rome.

 Let stays in world-class hotels and the services of private drivers showcase the best of Capri’s island paradise, the Amalfi Coast’s dramatic beauty and Sorrento’s clifftop views.
 In between, there's plenty of time for some beach-side relaxation and independent exploration.